 - Undertake a thorough assessment to understand the true extent of the infestation;

-- Train personnel to monitor, dispose of trees and to identify the borer and other fungal hosts
+- Train personnel to monitor, dispose of trees and to identify the borer and other fungal hosts that accompany the beetle;

 - Put in place a designated area for the controlled dumping and burning of trees; and

 - Ensure that a tree replacement strategy is in place.